Geghard: The vestry, gavit (1215-1225)

-Rock-cut church with spring
+Rock-cut church with spring (c.1240)

-The first cave chamber, Avazan (basin), situated north-west of the vestry, was hewn in the 1240s in an ancient cave with a spring (a place of worship in pagan times).
+The first cave chamber, Avazan (basin), situated north-west of the vestry, was hewn in the 1240s in an ancient cave with a spring.
+It was built during the reign of Avag (died in 1250), son of Ivane and nephew of the Amirspasalar (Commander in chief) of the Zakarid army, nicknamed "Long Arm" (Zakare II Zakarian).
+There is an inscription "Remember Archimandrite Galdzag", recording the construction of the architect for the caves.

 It is entirely dug out of the rock and has an equal-armed cruciform plan.
 The interior is lined by two crossed arches with a central stalactite dome.
 An inscription records that it was the work of the architect Galdzak, who also constructed the other rock-cut church and the jhamatuns within a period of some forty years.
 His name is inscribed at the base of the tent decorated with reliefs showing pomegranates.

 The main rectangular space of the church is crowned with a tent and complicated with an altar apse and two deep niches, which gave the interior an incomplete cross-cupola shape.
 Two pairs of intersecting pointed arches, forming the base of the tent, rest on the half-columns of the walls.
 Just as in the vestry, the inner surface of the tent is hewn in the graceful shape of stalactites which also decorate the capitals of the half-columns and the conch of the altar apse.
 The decoration of the southern wall is most interesting compositionally.
 Carved on it are small triple arches with conchs of various shapes, connected at the top and at the bottom by a complicated and finely carved floral ornament.